wqv3/br2sc/README.md

 # br2sc
-brainrot to soundcloud text converter
+## just brainrots the text you did input